ktrushin/notebook/crypto_pro_rutoken.md

     installing certiricate enables signing and ecnryption (see below)
 04. Go to `Signing`, click `Choose file to sign`, click `Sign`
 05. Got to `Encrypt file`, click `Choose file to encrypt`, click `Encrypt`

+Before installing or using Saby plug-in (aka СБИС плагин or Sbis plug-in) change OS interface language to Russian.
+Otherwise, it won't work properly.